-With local anesthesia, a needle is inserted through the abdominal wall and the fluid is removed.
-Ascites fluid can spontaneously become infected and paracentesis can also be used as a diagnostic test for infection.
+A needle is inserted through the abdominal wall with local anesthesia, and the fluid is removed.
+Ascites fluid can spontaneously become infected, and paracentesis can also be used to test for infection.

 Operations may be required to treat portal hypertension and minimize the risk of bleeding.